 Duke of Edinburgh Award

-The Duke of Edinburgh’s Award is a fantastic scheme which allows young people to challenge themselves and learn new skills through planning and training for a series of walking expeditions.
+The Duke of Edinburgh’s Award is a fantastic scheme that allows young people to challenge themselves and learn new skills through planning and training for a series of walking expeditions, kayaking or SUP boarding through the English lake district or Scottish Lochs.

-At Rossall the students have the option to complete the Bronze Award and the Gold Award.
+At Rossall, the students have the option to complete the Bronze, Silver and Gold Award.
 The main differences between them are the length of time they take to complete, how challenging they are and the minimum age you can start.

 A Duke of Edinburgh Award is a great asset when applying for University; students’ academic potential and commitment to their chosen programme of study are the most significant factors in decision-making, but the DofE award can be very beneficial.